TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

     }

-Here are all the settings of ``settings`` and ``persistence`` are copied from the configuration of the frontend plugins, only the new pathes for the ``view`` are set.
+Here are all the settings of ``settings`` and ``persistence`` are copied from the configuration of the frontend plugins, only the new paths for the ``view`` are set.

 Now you have a good oversight how you can use Extbase also for development of backend modules.